Kunal-Kumar-Sahoo/PySecurityCam/README.md

 pip install -r requirements.txt

 This project is not completely usable as it is still a bit buggy and is in alpha stage of testing.
 If any bugs encountered feel free to report  at the Issues section of the repository.

-You can contact the creator at his Gmail handle: kunal.sahoo2003@gmail.com

-A tutorial on the development will soon be released on Youtube-platform at https://www.youtube.com/channel/UC5qkTGwtnm_cvaUf61OnT5Q so stay tuned !